mr-boomerang/LeGO-LOAM/README.md

 # LeGO-LOAM

+Made relevant changes to work with noetic, checkout noetic branch.

 This repository contains code for a lightweight and ground optimized lidar odometry and mapping (LeGO-LOAM) system for ROS compatible UGVs.
 The system takes in point cloud  from a Velodyne VLP-16 Lidar (palced horizontally) and optional IMU data as inputs.
 It outputs 6D pose estimation in real-time.
 A demonstration of the system can be found here -> https://www.youtube.com/watch?v=O3tz_ftHV48
 <!--
 [![Watch the video](/LeGO-LOAM/launch/demo.gif)](https://www.youtube.com/watch?v=O3tz_ftHV48)